lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/05tips/tips.rst

 them in ``/tmp/list``.
 The second command shows why you want to put the list in a file.
 The *wc* command counts the number of lines, words, and characters in a file.
 In our case, there are over 67,000 packages from which we can choose!
 The *less* command displays the sorted list, one page at a time.
 Press the space bar to go to the next page.
-Press Q to quit.
+Press **q** to quit.

 Suppose that you would like to install an online dictionary (*dict*).
 Just run the following command: